crate/crate-tutorials/docs/generate-time-series/go.rst

     $ mkdir time-series-go
     $ cd time-series-go

-Next, choose a module path and create a `go.mod` file that declares it:
+Next, choose a module path and create a ``go.mod`` file that declares it.
+A module is a collection of Go packages stored in a file hierarchy with a ``go.mod`` file at the root.
+This file defines the module’s module path, which is also the import path for the root directory and its dependency requirements.

+Without a ``go.mod`` file, your project contains a package but no module and the ``go`` command will make up a fake import path based on the directory name.

+Let's make the current directory the root of a module by using the ``go mod init`` command to create a ``go.mod`` file there:

 .. code-block:: console

     $ go mod init example.com/time-series-go

-You should see a `go.mod` file in the current directory with contents similar to:
+You should see a ``go.mod`` file in the current directory with contents similar
+to:

 .. code-block:: console